aaaaaa123456789/gb-debug-information/debuginfo.md

   If the size field is zero, this is the starting address that the lines in question would map to if the entry had a non-zero size.
 * **Bank number**: bank number for the starting address referenced by the previous field.
-  If that address lies in unbanked memory, this field MUST be set to zero.
+  If that address lies in unbanked memory, this field SHOULD be set to zero.
 * **Size**: number of bytes that the lines referenced by the entry map to.
   This field SHOULD NOT be set to zero except in the case mentioned in rule 7 of the logical program order rules laid out above.